Statement of Work (UK)

 A Statement of Work is appropriate in any situation where a client is engaging a supplier to perform specific, defined work and the parties need a written record of the scope, deliverables, timeline, and fees.

 SOWs are particularly common in IT and technology projects, where the scope of work can be complex and where deliverables (such as software, websites, or data systems) have specific technical acceptance criteria.
-In these situations, a well-drafted SOW specifying acceptance criteria for each deliverable protects both parties: it ensures the supplier knows exactly what standard of work is required, and it gives the client a clear basis for rejecting work that does not meet the agreed specification.
+In these situations, a well-drafted SOW specifying acceptance criteria for each deliverable protects both parties: it confirms the supplier knows exactly what standard of work is required, and it gives the client a clear basis for rejecting work that does not meet the agreed specification.

 SOWs are also widely used in creative projects — including brand identity, advertising campaigns, video production, and photography — where the deliverables are subjective and there is a risk of disagreement about whether the work meets the client's expectations.
 A clear description of the deliverables and an agreed acceptance procedure helps to manage this risk.